 Manufacturers can gain many benefits from the laser marking process, whether it is basic part identification and branding or complete traceability to track and trace parts from cradle to grave.
 Direct part marking with a laser marking machine delivers durable, readable marks.
 The results of these high quality marks include:

-Materials best suited for laser marking:
+Materials best suited for a laser marker: